-Web development is just as susceptible to trends as any other industry, especially in line with the ones heavily reliant on style and ergonomics.
+Web development is just as susceptible to trends as any other industry, especially in line with those heavily reliant on style and ergonomics.

-You may have never considered something so ‘technical’ like web development to be impacted by fashion tendencies.
-However, it goes way deeper than just the superficial visual aesthetic - trends have long been influencing standards of user experience.
+You may have never considered something, so ‘technical’ like web development to be impacted by fashion tendencies.
+However, it goes way deeper than just the superficial visual aesthetic - trends have long been influencing user experience standards.

-It is essential to remember that trends cannot be viewed in isolation and they should be coherent with your websites needs and purposes.
-Understanding business specific needs and accommodating them has higher priority than following fashion for the sake of it, however it is good to understand what they are and how to navigate in the fast-changing world of web development.
+It is essential to remember that trends cannot be viewed in isolation, and they should be coherent with your website's needs and purposes.
+Understanding business-specific needs and accommodating them has a higher priority than following fashion for the sake of it.
+However, it is good to understand what they are and how to navigate in the fast-changing world of web development.

-Now let’s see where we are now and have a look at the top web development trends of 2021 and evaluate them to understand how they contribute to the end user’s experience with eCommerce.
+Now let’s see where we are now and look at the top web development trends of 2021 and evaluate them to understand how they contribute to the end user’s experience with eCommerce.

 Single-Page Apps (SPAs)

-A single page app is like having one piece of paper where the writing changes based on what you would like to see, as opposed to a classic website that would be like a book with a contents page, directing you to a different page every time you want to see something new.
+A single-page app is like having one piece of paper where the writing changes based on what you would like to see instead of a classic website that would be like a book with a contents page, directing you to a different page every time you want to see something new.

-All the content is downloaded when the website is entered – whether it is from mobile device or browser.
-They can take different formats – both Gmail and Google maps being SPAs, with Gmail having extra content pop up and Google Maps being able to zoom in and out.
-Yet the page never reloads.
+All the content is downloaded when the website is entered, whether from a mobile device or browser.
+They can take different formats – both Gmail and Google map being SPAs, with Gmail having extra content pop up and Google Maps being able to zoom in and out.
+Yet, the page never reloads.

-This flexibility allows a site to cater to their developers’ and consumers’ needs.
+This flexibility allows a site to cater to its developers’ and consumers’ needs.

 Why use SPAs?

-- Mobile familiarity: with more and more consumers using mobile apps for most things, these websites feel much more like a mobile app than a typical bulky website.
+- Mobile familiarity: with more and more consumers using mobile apps, these websites feel much more like a mobile app than a typical bulky website.

-- Memorability: being a relatively new trend, SPAs impress a lot of users and make the brand look extremely contemporary compared to big heavy websites of competitors.
+- Memorability: being a relatively new trend, SPAs impress many users and make the brand look extremely contemporary compared to big heavy websites of competitors.